customink/navigation_builder/README.md

 #### But my links need additional HTML! ####

-NavigationBuilder supports all of the same options that the `link_to` helper does:
+NavigationBuilder supports the same options that the `link_to` helper does:

     <% navigation_for :sub_nav do |nav| %>
       <% nav.link_to '#' do %>